keptn/keptn/README.md

     $ ./forkGitHubRepositories.sh <GitHubOrg>
     ```

 1. Insert information in *./scripts/creds.json* by executing `defineCredentials.sh` in the `scripts` directory.
 This script will prompt you for all information needed to complete the setup and populate the file *scripts/creds.json* with them.

+    **Attention:** This file will hold your personal access-token and credentials needed for the automatic setup of keptn.
+Take care of not leaking this file!
+(As a first precaution we have added this file to the `.gitignore` file to prevent committing it to GitHub.)

     ```console
     $ ./defineCredentials.sh
     ```

 1. Execute `setupInfrastructure.sh` in the `scripts` directory.
-This script deploys a container registry and Jenkins service within your cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging*, and *production* namespaces. **Note:** the script will run for some time (~5 min), since it will wait for Jenkins to boot before setting credentials via the Jenkins REST API.
+This script deploys a container registry and Jenkins service within your cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging*, and *production* namespaces.
+Please note that this is an initial step to provide you with running services in all three environments.
+In the course of the different use cases provided by keptn (see section [use cases](#step-four)), the microservices will be built and deployed by the Jenkins pipelines set up by keptn.

+    **Attention:** The script will create several new resources for you and will also update the files shipped with keptn.
+Take care of not leaking any files that will hold personal information.
+Including:

+    - `manifests/dynatrace/cr.yml`
+    - `manifests/istio/service_entries.yml`
+    - `manifests/jenkins/k8s-jenkins-deployment.yml`

+    **Note:** The script will run for some time (~10-15 min), since it will wait for Jenkins to boot before setting credentials via the Jenkins REST API.

     ```console
     $ ./setupInfrastructure.sh